Elcock-Lab/Metalloproteome/README.md

 The `XXXXXX` in the files above corresponds to the `jobID` input argument.

 ## Data
 The code was run on the 21 proteomes that were predicted with AlphaFold2.
-The results of this effort can be found in the `DATA` folder, which contains both a single excel file (`ligand_binding_sites_summary.xlsx`) with summary information about each ligand binding site that we identified, and separate folders for each organism containing a `.tar` file combining all of the ligand_sites_XXXXXX.pdb files.
+The results of this effort can be found in the `DATA` folder, which contains both a single excel file (`LIGAND_BINDING_SITES_SUMMARY/ligand_binding_sites_summary.xlsx`) with summary information about each ligand binding site that we identified, and separate folders for each organism containing a `.tar` file combining all of the `ligand_sites_XXXXXX.pdb` files.

 ## Citing us
 Please cite the following work if you use our code or our data: